TrillOnGit/TrillOnGit.github.io/_posts/2023-10-20-card-creator.md

 }
 ```

 For our frame and inner colors, we need to know if we're using a small combination of colors, or if there are too many colors then we'll instead use a gold color.
-So, how can we check if these are true or false?
+So, how can we check if these colors are present?
 Well, I utilized a flag enum and some bit fiddling like so to store them:

 ```cs
 [Flags]